Histwo/Histwo.github.io/_posts/2025-04-29-PreStrike.md

 **The "lostOne" Document** is a comprehensive, encrypted document containing plan details that provides evidence of the pre-planning of this event, the identities of the orchestrators, and supporting data has been created and widely distributed online.
 This document can be accessed at <https://Histwo.github.io/lostOne.txt>.

-**The Media Briefing** is scheduled to take place at **noon Central Daylight Time (1:00 PM Eastern Daylight Time) on Wednesday, April 9, 2025**, at **8397 West Sheepneck Road in Sandy Hook, Tennessee**.
+**The Media Briefing** is scheduled to take place at **noon Central Time (1:00 PM Eastern) on Tuesday, April 29, 2025**, at **8397 West Sheepneck Road in Sandy Hook, Tennessee**.
 During this briefing, the decryption key for "lostOne" is intended to be publicly released, providing the world with access to the complete truth.

 We urge every American citizen to take this warning seriously.
 Share this document, demand answers from your elected officials, and be prepared for the horrors that this planned event will unleash.
 The truth will be known.